Legendary College Football Hall of Fame Coach

 Holtz has written three New York Times best-selling books: The Fighting Spirit: A Championship Season at Notre Dame (1989); Winning Everyday: A Game Plan for Success (1998); and his latest book, which was released in February 2019, Three Rules for Living a Good Life: A Game Plan for After Graduation.

-Holtz and his wife, Beth, currently reside in Orlando, Florida, and have four children and nine grandchildren.
+Holtz currently resides in Orlando, Florida, and has four children and nine grandchildren.

 Learn how to become a sponsor.